-Illustrations, diagrams, charts, videos and other visuals
+Illustrations, Diagrams, Charts, Videos and other Visuals

 The aim of having visuals in your work is to make your information clearer; think about the purpose of adding this visual.
-Please note rules for tables are slightly different, see below

-- Illustrations and other visuals excluding tables should be:

-- o neat, clear and not distorted

-- o relevant
+Be sure that your visuals are relevant, neat, clear, and not distorted.
+For details on how to insert and identify tables and illustrations, please see: https://style.mla.org/formatting-papers/#tablesandillustrations.